hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

       + much better representation to match than the pixel intensities
   + verify w/ the net described in Mod 05, won the ImageNet competition
   + only using the Euclidean distance btw the activity vector in the last hidden layer
-    + taking those activity vectors and build an autoencoder on them to get down to binary codes $\to$ working really well
+    + taking those activity vectors and building an autoencoder on them to get down to binary codes $\to$ working really well
     + working w/ binary code?
   + examples (see diagram)
     + leftmost column: the search image